casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ***Builder methods***

--   *`Commit()`* - This will process the execution result of the previous *execute_request* on the latest post-state hash, which is the hash function's output.
+-   *`Commit()`* - This will process the execution result of the previous *execute_request* on the latest post-state hash, which is the hash function's output
 -   *`expect_success()`* - This will assert  the deploy as a successful execution.
-If it is not successful, it will crash the test.
+If it is not successful, it will crash the test

 ## Query and Assert